dmrowan/LommenResearchGroup/StartupGuide/DataReduction/Overview.md

 When the niprefilter (not niprefilter2) task is called, specific columns can be computed.
 This is controlled using the `prefilter_columns` in nicerl2.
 By default, all relevant columns are computed.

+The South Atlantic Anomaly is a region where satellites experience high radiation levels.
+We typically want to filter out events detected while the ISS is flying over the SAA.
+This is done with the NICER region file, defined in CALDB.
+This is set using __`saaregfile="CALDB"`__.

+Similarly, information on ISS mission docking, ISS manuevering, and ISS robotics are stored in CALDB.
+The __`vehiclefile`__ argument can be used to disable retrieval of docking information or select on specific spacecraft.
+The __`issmanfile`__ and __`robofile`__ can be used to disable retrieval of maneuver and robotics information.

+Filtering of the South Atlantic Anomaly is turned on by default.
+The filtering of the NICER defined contour for the SAA is controled with __`nicersaafilt=YES`__.
+There is also a more general SAA region.
+Since the default is to use the NICER contour, __`saafilt`__ is set to zero.

+There are three flags corresponding to the instrument attitude that can be used to identify times of good tracking.
+These are added to the MKF file during the niprefilter call. `ATT_MODE` gives the pointing contorl mode.
+It is set to 1 for science mode. ` ATT_SUBMODE_AZ` gives the azimuthal tracking flag.
+If the flag is 2, tracking is good.
+Similarly, `ATT_SUBMODE_EL==2` indicates good tracking in elevation.
+These criteria are combined in a boolean expression to indicate tracking. `(ATT_MODE==1 && ATT_SUBMODE_AZ==2 && ATT_SUBMODE_EL==2)`.
+In nicerl2, using the default  __`trackfile=YES`__ selects times of good tracking where the boolean expression is True.
+While we will usually want to keep this flag set to YES, for some science purposes, such as horizon crossings, we might want to allow times of bad tracking.

+The NICER startracker is used to achieve good pointing.
+A valid star tracker solution is saved in the flag `st_valid`. nicerl2 filters for times where __`ST_VALID=YES`__ by default.
+As was the case for trackfilt, this condition is typically left at its default unless performing observations like a horizon crossing.

+The angular distance gives the minimum offset between the pointing and the target.
+The default is __`ang_dist=0.015`__.
+This can be modified to change acceptable pointing offsets.

+The ELV parameter gives the elevation angle from the Earth limb to the target.
+The minimum value set in nicerl2 is __`ELV=15`__.
+This can be changed to a more or less restrictive criteria.

+When the Earth is illuminated, we typically want a larger minimum value for the elevation.
+This is called the bright earth angle.
+The default value in nicerl2 is __`br_earth=30`__.

+The cutoff rigidity can be used to filter out cosmic ray events. nicerl2 gives the option to choose a range of cutoff rigidities to accept using the __`cor_range`__ parameter.
+There is no cutoff rigidity range defined defaulty.

+Undershoot events occur when the detector experiences optical loading or dark current.
+The maximum underhoot count range per MPU is typically set to 200.
+The user can specify the undershoot range rate using __`underonly_range`__

+Overshoot events occur when high-energy particles saturate the detector.
+These events are due to the particle background, and should be filtered out.
+This is done using an expression that incorporates the cutoff rigidity `COR_SAX`.
+The default expression is that the overshoot rate is less than 1.52\*COR_SAX\*\*(-0.633).
+This expression is controlled with the __`overonly_expr`__ argument.
+Liek the undershoot event rate, the overshoot event rate is also subject to an upper and lower limit.
+This is set to 0 to 1 by default with the __`overonly_range`__ argument.

+We can restrict our events to times where a minimum number FPMs were on.
+By default, the __`min_fpm=7`__.

+Not all possile filtering options are given as arguments of nicerl2.
+Using the __`gitfiles`__ argument, additional GTI filters can be applied.

+The range of energies kept by nicerl2 is given with the __`pirange`__ argument.
+The default 0s 0.2 keV to 15.0 keV.
+This is written in the 10eV units of PI, so the default range is written as 20:1500.
+If you only wish to have energies up to 6keV, for example, the argument would be given as `pirange="20:600"`.

+The trumpet filter is used to reject background events using the PI_RATIO calculation from nicercal.
+This is turned on by default.
+To turn the trumpet filter off, nicerl2 can be called with the argument __`trumpetfilt=NO`__.

+Not all nicerclean arguments are given as options for nicerl2.
+Additional arguments one would typically give nicerclean can instead be passed through nicerl2 using __`nicerclean_args`__.

+During the various stages of nicerl2, various temporary files are generated.
+The unfiltered events files are kept defaulty, but can be removed using __`cleanup_ufa_files`__.
+The other temporary files (like the GTIs used for the event extraction) are removed defaultly.
+This can be changed with the __`cleanup`__ flag.

+If nicerl2 has already been called on an observation, any subsequent calls will not overwrite unless the __`clobber`__ argument is set to yes.

+In case the task is producing unexpected results, the __`chatter`__ argument can control what information is printed.
+This is given on a range of zero to 5.
+The standard value of 2 gives typically logging of what step in the process is being performed. chatter=5 prints full debugging output.

+The nicerl2 parameters are saved into the output heaader if __`history`__ is set to YES.

 # nimaketime